Hardmath123/hardmath123.github.io/content/indefinite.md

 Readership in itself is hardly a goal.
 Unread words are just as meaningful.

 Communication, on the other hand, is a goal.
-Every person who agrees--or disagrees--with my ideas; every person who is inspired to write something of their own; every person who shares a discovery with me or (dare I hope) learns something from me: each one of you inspires me to write.
+Every person who agrees---or disagrees---with my ideas; every person who is inspired to write something of their own; every person who shares a discovery with me or (dare I hope) learns something from me: each one of you inspires me to write.
 You know who you are.